Encouraging Early, Cost-Effective and Amicable Family Law Settlements

-The difficulty with this proposal lies with matters where disclosure has not been forthcoming and the accurate financial circumstances of one party is unlikely to be discovered.
+The difficulty with this proposal lies with matters where disclosure has not been forthcoming and the accurate financial circumstances of one party are unlikely to be discovered.
 There is a risk that malicious parties flagrantly breaching their obligations may draft a sworn statement that is not entirely accurate, while orally discussing financial matters more candidly and then having those discussions protected by the confidentiality provisions.
-However, in any event, is it understood that matters of this nature are more likely to proceed through the court process to final hearing.
+However, in any event, is it understood that matters of this nature are more likely to proceed through the court process to the final hearing.

 - Clarifying disclosure obligations

-The obligation on each party to provide full and frank financial disclosure is important when dealing with a property and/or financial settlement.
+The obligation of each party to provide full and frank financial disclosure is important when dealing with a property and/or financial settlement.
 Logically, it is difficult to ensure a just and equitable settlement when parties are not forthcoming with their financial positions.

 Whilst the Family Law Rules 2004 (Cth) and Federal Circuit Court Rules 2001 (Cth) already outline obligations in relation to the duty of disclosure, the Report suggests amending the legislation to further clarify those disclosure obligations, together with the consequences for breaching those obligations.

 It is hoped that clarifying the duty of disclosure, will especially benefit self-represented parties, as it will bring their attention in the first instance to the legislative requirements and the rules of the respective Courts requiring the same.